 Open your groceries first, and your ‘essentials’ box.
 Don’t go out and buy all your household items until you’ve shopped around.
 It all adds up, remember!
 You may think that your home is your castle, but it’s very beneficial to invite your new neighbors around for a drink.
 They might be your first new friends or people who can feed your cat while you’re away.
 Could they keep a spare house key for you?

 Get to know your new work colleagues socially.
 It’s a great way to make new friends and get the local information you need.
 Gyms and social clubs could be a godsend as they will not just help fill your free time, but will help you make vital social connections.
 Check out the local shop bulletin boards and newspapers.
 They may be a goldmine of information too.

 Social media may become another lifeline for you, be it via Skype, Zoom, or FaceTime.
 It will help you stay in touch with all the friends you are missing.
 Don’t just cut them off; now you have a new life.
 Wouldn’t you like them to come and visit?
 Could you stay with them should you return home in the future?

 As you can see, the sooner you can begin planning, the better.
-Things are no doubt going to spring up on the way, so it’s essential to stay ahead of the game.
-As we’ve seen, it’s not just the new home you need to think about, but the packing, the moving, the arriving and the long term.
+Things are undoubtedly going to spring up on the way, so it’s essential to stay ahead of the game.
+As we’ve seen, it’s not just the new home you need to think about, but the packing, the moving, the arriving, and the long term.
 Good luck with your new life!